-Step 5: Place Assets on Website
+Step 5: Place Assets on the Website

-Step 6: Test Site
+Step 6: Test the Website

 You’ll have a chance to review the website to ensure its accuracy.
 Make sure links work.
 Check for any spacing or spelling errors.
 We’ll want to see if the site works on all types of devices and search engines.

 We’ll update any last-minute changes and get your written approval.
 With your approval, we’ll push the site live.

 Additionally, if you want to publicize the launch of your site, we’ll write the press release for your approval.
 We’ll also post it to media outlets.
 We can include it on social media.

 Websites need to be maintained, or they will break.
 Whether you have us update your plugins, platform, and themes, or you have your host do it, it needs to be done.

 With a maintenance agreement, we’ll always make minor monthly edits for you.